RicardoRivera7/SecureAzureTenant-ZeroTrust-EntraID-/README.md

 Login to an employee account in an incognito window and check to see that you can only see the intial resource group you created and the non-prod one <br/>
 You should not be able to see the Prod resource group <br/>
-Just like you did previously use the alert method to try and verify if the permissiosn are set right with the non-prod resource group <br/>
+Just like you did previously use the alert method to try and verify if the permissions are set right with the non-prod resource group <br/>
 <img src="https://i.imgur.com/irXIYwW.png" height="80%" width="80%" alt="EntraID"/>
 <br/>
 <br/>

 Login to an Admin account in an incognito window and check to see that you can see all 3 resource groups that you created <br/>
-Just like you did previously use the alert method to try and verify if the permissiosn are set right <br/>
+Just like you did previously use the alert method to try and verify if the permissions are set right <br/>
 <img src="https://i.imgur.com/zppWtsd.png" height="80%" width="80%" alt="EntraID"/>
 <br/>
 <br/>

-Congrats you have created RBAC for different levels in a simulated enetrprise environment <br/>
+Congrats you have created RBAC for different levels in a simulated enterprise environment <br/>

 <h2>Troubleshooting</h2>

 If for ssome reasons after you create your role assignments and you go to login to the employee or admin accounts and don't see the resource groupss you think you should I have a fix <br/>
-For ssome reason sometimes it seems the role assignments do not propogate properly <br/>
+For ssome reason sometimes it seems the role assignments do not propagate properly <br/>
 If you want to check this yourself, on your main account click on the resource group you are having issues with and navigate to "Access Control (IAM)" <br/>
 Click on the blue "Check Access" button <br/>
 Then type in the group or users your having issues with <br/>